I wrote! Reader NotesGo to section

 The old Palace of Justice, the Normal School No. 2 and the former Police Headquarters, reference buildings of a past architecture.

-In 1905 the block was completed with the construction of the former Normal School No. 2 “ Juan Maria Gutiérrez ”, today Provincial School No. 35.
-The project was from the engineer French Augustus Plou.
-In 1910, the country was preparing for the celebrations of the great May anniversary in its first century and in its homage , in different parts of the Republic were to open the doors of twenty teacher training schools.
-The Normal School No. 2 is is part of the history of the nation's normal schools, which were created with a mission : train teachers to educate new generations of an immigrant population increasingly numerous in Argentine society.
+In 1905 the block was completed with the construction of the former Normal School No. 2 “ Juan María Gutiérrez ”, today Provincial School No. 35.
+The project was by French engineer Augusto Plou.
+In 1910, the country was preparing for the celebrations of the great anniversary of May in its first century, and in its homage , in different parts of the Republic the doors of twenty teachers training schools were to open.
+The Normal School No. 2 is part of the history of the Nation's normal schools, which were created with a mission : to train teachers to educate the new generations of an increasingly large immigrant population in Argentine society.

 Publication Date: 28/12/2019